gaya3naik/DF15Demo/README.md

 This sample application helps in visualizing time series graphs in the following ways.

 1) Measures Across Single Time Dimension
-2) % Growth of Page Views / Session Count ( Measures of a Custom Object)
+2) % Growth of Resolution Time / Reopen Count( Measures of a CaseAnalytics custom object)
 3) Surface Graph ( Time Series Graph across multiple dimensions)

-Heroku App uses H2DB for in memory joins and complex calculations on the date returned by Salesforce REST APIs.
+Heroku App uses H2 database for in memory joins and complex calculations on the data returned by Salesforce REST APIs.
-This data is then show in the form of Time Line Graphs using HighCharts.js library.
+This data is drawn using Timeline graphs using HighCharts.js library.

 Pre-requisites